CamilleGR/slack-ranking-bot/README.md

 # slack-ranking-bot
-Bot who attribute rank and make statistics on messages and reaction posted on your slack's team.
+Bot who assign rank and make statistics on messages and reactions posted on your slack's team.